fiskaltrust/interface-doc/doc/instore-app/multiterminal-support/multiterminal.md

 3. **Use Local Configuration** :
     It is recommended to enable the **Use Local Configuration** setting if local adjustments are necessary.
-This allows terminals to operate with specific settings while still connecting to the main configuration from the backend.
+This allows terminals to operate with specific settings while still connecting to the main configuration from the backend..
-4. **Enable NFS** :
-    Activate the NFC feature if required for payment processing.
-This setting should be consistent across all terminals.
-5. **Printers** :
+4. **Printers** :
     Configure each terminal to use the same printer settings or ensure network printers are set up properly for seamless printing across all devices.